pmaneggia/InstaHub/HowToDockerPi.md

-How to setup InstaHub to run in a Docker Container on a Raspberry Pi
+How to setup InstaHub to run in a Docker Container on a Raspberry Pi WIP!!!
 ====================================================================

 Prerequisites